 1334 AP Calculus: 12 / 1.0

 Prerequisite: B or higher in Precalculus and recommendation of Precalculus instructor.
 In this course, students will explore the key concepts of single-variable calculus including functions, limits, derivatives, integrals and the Fundamental Theorem of Calculus, as well as important methods and applications.
 Students will use technology regularly to help solve problems, experiment, interpret results, confirm written work and reinforce the relationships among the multiple representations of functions.
 This course is equivalent to a semester of college calculus.
 Students in this course should plan to take the AP Calculus AB exam in May.
+This course also provides a dual credit option from Benedictine University.

 Philosophy: To nurture students’ physical health and well-being as they prepare to lead lives of leadership and service.